sfstoolbox/sfs-matlab/README.md

 #### Local Wave Field Synthesis

-In Near-Field Compensated Higher Order Ambisonics aliasing frequency in a small array inside the listening area can be increased by limiting the used order.
-A similar outcome can be achoieved in Wave Field Synthesis by applying so called local Wave Field Synthesis.
-In this case the original loudspeaker array is driven by Wave Field Synthesis to create a virtual loudspeaker array consisting of focused sources which can then be used to create the desired sound field in a small area.
-The settings are the same as for Wave Field Synthesis, but a new struct
-<code>conf.localsfs</code> has to be filled out, which for example provides the
-settings for the desired position and form of the local area with higher aliasing frequency.
+In NFC-HOA the aliasing frequency in a small region inside the listening area can be increased by limiting the used order.
+A similar outcome can be achieved in WFS by applying so called local Wave Field Synthesis.
+In this case the original loudspeaker array is driven by WFS to create a virtual loudspeaker array consisting of focused sources which can then be used to create the desired sound field in a small area.
+The settings are the same as for WFS, but a new struct <code>conf.localsfs</code> has to be filled out, which for example provides the settings for the desired position and form of the local region with higher aliasing frequency, have a look into `SFS_config_example.m` for all possible settings.

 ```Matlab
 conf = SFS_config_example;